 Ohio allows you to leave real estate with a transfer-on-death deed, called a transfer-on-death designation affidavit in Ohio.
 You sign and record the designation affidavit now, but it doesn't take effect until your death.
 You can revoke it or sell the property at any time; the beneficiary you name has no rights until your death.
 Ohio Rev. Code Ann. § 5302.22.

 Ohio allows transfer-on-death registration of vehicles.
 If you register your vehicle this way, the beneficiary you name will automatically inherit the vehicle after your death.
 No probate court proceeding will be necessary.

 Even if you don't do any planning to avoid probate, your estate may qualify for Ohio's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Ohio.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).